 Once the rain does start falling and the dead start walking, watch for Noel Jason Scott (Zombi VIII: Urban Decay, Blade The Iron Cross) as one of the first zombies, Amityville Uprising does get at least mildly interesting.
 There are the odd flashes of gore and some decent makeup effects to go with them.
 But the script is still more concerned with subplots such as an escaped prisoner rather than what we tuned in to see.

-In the end, we get about ten minutes of zombie action at the very end of Amityville Uprising followed by eight minutes of credits.
+In the end, we get about ten minutes of zombie action at the very end of Amityville Uprising, followed by eight minutes of credits.
 And none of what we see has anything to do with what most horror fans think of when they see “Amityville” in a film’s title.
-Or maybe it does since it’s never explained just how these chemicals bring the dead back to life.
-Or affect those who weren’t caught in the rain and exposed to them.
+Or maybe it does, since it’s never explained just how these chemicals bring the dead back to life.
+Or affect those not caught in the rain and exposed to them.
 Instead, we get an ending that’s supposed to be bleak and emotional but feels cynical and ultimately laughable due to some extremely bad overacting

 Not only is Amityville Uprising not better than The Amityville Moon, but it also ends up being on the same level as Amityville Poltergeist and Amityville in the Hood.
 And that didn’t have to be the case, the plot had potential, but Churchill failed to do anything with it.
 He also wasted both Ferguson and Scott, two actors who have proven they can play imposing characters when they have the material and direction.

 Amityville Uprising is available on DVD and via Digital platforms from Lionsgate, who seem to rapidly be losing any standards they ever had when it comes to their releases.